 If the DNS name does not resolve, the client performs a unauthenticated UDP broadcast to the network asking if any other system has the name it’s looking for.
 The fact this process is unauthenticated and broadcasted to the whole network allows any machine on the network to respond and claim to be the target machine.

 By listening for LLMNR & NetBIOS broadcasts it’s possible to masquerade as the machine (spoof) the client is erroneously trying to authenticate with.
 After accepting the connection it’s possible to use a tool like Responder.py or Metasploit to forward on requests to a rogue service (like SMB TCP: 137) that performs the authentication process.
 During the authentication process the client will send the rogue server a NTLMv2 hash for the user that’s trying to authenticate, this hash is captured to disk and can be cracked offline with a tool like Hashcat or John the Ripper (TJR) or used in a pass-the-hash attack.

-LLMNR and NBT-NS are enabled by default in Windows and with awareness of this attack being fairly low you stand a good chance of being able to gather credentials on an internal penetration test.
+LLMNR and NBT-NS are enabled by default in Windows and with awareness of this attack being fairly low you stand a good chance of being able to gather credentials on an internal network.
 Leave Responder.py running during an engagement while you’re working other attack vectors.

 Yes, Linux and Apple clients use a similar protocol called multicast DNS or mDNS for short which listens on TCP: 5353.
 For more information on mDSN see the mDNS wikipedia page

 The diagram below shows the typical scenario for this type of attack where a user mistypes a server name.